-(CNN) -- Here is a look at what you need to know about the 1983 bombing at a Marine compound in Beirut, Lebanon that killed 241 U.S. service personnel.
+(CNN)Here is a look at the 1983 bombing of a Marine compound in Beirut, Lebanon, that killed 241 US service personnel.

-300 service members had been living at the four-story building at the airport in Beirut.
+Three hundred service members had been living at the four-story building at the airport in Beirut.
 There were 1,800 Marines stationed in Beirut at the time.

-The commander of the barracks, Col. Timothy J. Geraghty, says in congressional hearings investigating the attacks that the compound was hard to defend because it was on flat ground and vehicles drove by it daily to access the airport.
+The commander of the barracks, Col. Timothy J. Geraghty, said in congressional hearings investigating the attacks that the compound was hard to defend because it was on flat ground and vehicles drove by it daily to access the airport.

 1982 - President Ronald Reagan sends Marines to Lebanon on a peacekeeping mission.

-February 1984 - U.S. troops withdraw from Lebanon.
+February 1984 - US troops withdraw from Lebanon.

 1985 - The Inman Report is released.
 It finds that Marine officers did not take proper steps to protect the barracks against terrorist attacks.

-May 30, 2003 - A U.S. federal judge rules that the terrorist group Hezbollah carried out the attack at the direction of the Iranian government.
+May 30, 2003 - A US federal judge rules that the terrorist group Hezbollah carried out the attack at the direction of the Iranian government.
 The ruling allows families of the victims to sue Iran.

-March 1, 2010 - A lawsuit is filed in New York City seeking to force Iran to pay the $2.6 billion awarded to survivors and family members in 2007.
+March 1, 2010 - A lawsuit is filed in New York City seeking to force Iran to pay the $2.65 billion awarded to survivors and family members in 2007.

 March 30, 2012 - Judge Lamberth issues a judgment against Iran of $2.1 billion, to be paid to the families and survivors of the attack.